canonical/cloud-init/doc/rtd/reference/datasources/openstack.rst

 OpenStack
 *********

-This datasource supports reading data from the `OpenStack Metadata Service`_.
+This datasource supports reading data from the `OpenStack Instance Metadata Service`_.

 Discovery
 =========